106 South Street

 Pictured is artist Janet Taylor Pickett with members of the Emerging Young Leaders, the signature program of the Alpha Kappa Alpha Sorority, Inc. for middle school girls

 Pictured is Javae Mills posting her paper quilt square as part of the Museum’s Juneteenth craft project.
 Larger image

-The Frederick Douglass Honor Society and the Academy Art Museum are hosting a Juneteenth Celebration on Friday, June 14, 2013 and Saturday, June 15, 2013 at the Academy Art Museum in Easton, Maryland.
+The Frederick Douglass Honor Society and the Academy Art Museum hosted its annual Juneteenth celebration on the front lawn of the Academy Art Museum in Easton, Maryland.

 Juneteenth, one of the most important African American holidays in the country, marks the abolition of slavery.
 It commemorates the date – June 19, 1865 – when the slaves in Galveston, Texas first received the word of the Emancipation Proclamation, which Abraham Lincoln had issued two and one-half years earlier on January 1, 1863.